ChiefGyk3D/Boon-Tube-Daemon/scripts/README.md

-# Stream Daemon Scripts
+# Boon-Tube-Daemon Scripts

-This directory contains utility scripts for Stream Daemon setup, configuration, and management.
+This directory contains utility scripts for Boon-Tube-Daemon setup, configuration, and management.

 ## 🔧 Installation & Setup